...

 Co-parenting and not forcing the kids to pick sides

 A phrase you have probably heard a time or two in connection with divorce cases is “co-parenting.”
-This is a term used to describe the process after the divorce is over with you and your ex-spouse raising your child together despite not living in the same home.
-This will present challenges that you and your ex-spouse will have to adapt to in order so that your child can thrive in their new life.
+This term refers to the process of raising your child together with your ex-spouse after the divorce, even though you no longer share a home.
+Understanding what happens to kids after divorce highlights the importance of effective co-parenting, as it can significantly impact your child’s adjustment and well-being.
+This new arrangement will bring its own set of challenges that you and your ex-spouse will need to navigate to ensure that your child can thrive in their new circumstances.

 The difficulty that divorce presents you as a parent is that you will be expected to end your marriage yet build on the foundation of raising your child together with your ex-spouse.
 You are simultaneously removing the bonds of matrimony between the two of you and strengthening the co-parenting bond.
 If you fail to do the latter, your child will only suffer the adverse effects of your divorce.